simonsdave/clair-cicd/README.md

 Assumptions/requirements:

-* bash & curl are available
+* bash, curl & jq are installed and available
 * docker is installed and running
 * all testing and dev has been done on Ubuntu 14.04 so no promises about other platforms (feedback on this would be very helpful)